scaomath/kaggle-jane-street/README.md

 - [x] Stable CV-LB strategy (Update Jan 22, now I think this is somehow impossible)
 - [x] Writing a simple `iter_env` simulator
 - [ ] Testing a moving average `fillna()` strategy
+- [ ] Testing a past mean `fillna()`, fill the NaN using the mean only from prior day data, no intraday data.
 - [ ] Using the `iter_env` simulator to test the impact of different threshold.

 # EDA